Libo99/nosql/README.md

 # nosql
-In this repository, IO experimented with NoSQL injection on MongoDB
+In this repository, I experimented with NoSQL injection on MongoDB